chippyash/db-plantuml/README.md

 function triggers(from, to)  //table actions trigger function uses(from, to)      //proc uses table
 ```
-These `uses` relationships is purely informational.
+These `uses` relationships are purely informational.

 ## Diagram to SQL conversion

 A PHP utility CLI program that will convert your physical diagram to SQL DDL.

-MySql is supported at this release.
+MySQL is supported in this release.

 - Installation - "See Installation - production use" below